 The Governing Body believes that the admissions criteria should not discriminate against students with SEND and has due regard for the practice advocated in the Code of Practice, in that 'All schools should admit pupils already identified as having special educational needs, as well as identifying and providing for pupils not previously identified as having SEND.
-Students with special educational needs but without statements must be treated as fairly as all other applicants for admission.'
-(COP 1:33)
+Students with special educational needs but without an EHCP must be treated as fairly as all other applicants for admission.'
+(CoP 1:33)

 The Bourne Academy strives to be a fully inclusive Academy.
-We acknowledge the range of issues to be taken account of in the process of development.
 The admission arrangements are recognised to be a crucial element in integration of students into the Academy and its community.
-This has been given even greater emphasis by the recognition that there is a significant movement of students both onto and off the Academy role, e.g. a high turbulence factor.